California Break Laws

 If you work more than 6 hours and less than 8 hours, you are also entitled to a second 10-minute rest break in the middle of that work period.
 If you work more than 10 hours, you can also have a third rest break.
 However, a rest break is not required if an employee works less than a 3.5-hour shift.

 These rest breaks are actually paid time that you are entitled to.
 Your employer may require that you stay at the worksite during the rest break, but they cannot deny you the rest break or deduct the time for these breaks from your wages.
-In some situations, your employer may stagger individual rest breaks so that the business is not interrupted.
+In some situations, your employer may stagger individual rest periods so that the business is not interrupted.
 This is legal as long as there is a reasonable justification for staggering the breaks, and you are not denied your rest period.

 At Dychter Law Offices, we offer free, no-obligation consultations for clients who’ve been wrongfully denied their rest breaks or not paid for them, and we would be happy to discuss your case.